sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 - How the solution fits into the overall product roadmap and strategy
 - How the solution fits into the technical strategy

+TODO: Would love some help with this section, maybe from @sarcophagusio, @moondog, or @USCMig.

 ### Goals or Product and Technical Requirements

 - Product requirements in the form of user stories